Documentation

 • Download the script perspeqtive-svn-connector-for-jira.phar.

-• Ensure that PHP 8.2 with the curl, mbstring, readline, libxml and simplexml extensions is installed on your system.
+• Ensure that PHP 8.2 with the curl, mbstring, readline, libxml, simplexml and zlib extensions is installed on your system.

 • Confirm that the SVN client is callable from the command line.